ehab1593/messageGenerator/README.md

-#Message Generator Program - Life Span Calculator
+# Message Generator Program - Life Span Calculator

----Building a message generator program.
-Every time a user runs a program, they should get a new, randomized output.
+**Building a message generator program.
+Every time a user runs a program, they should get a new, randomized output.**

-##Project Objectives:
+## Project Objectives:

 1. Build a message generator program using JavaScript.
 2. Use Git version control